hanweikung/face_anon_simple/README.md

 anon_image.save("anon.png")
 ```

+### Anonymize images with one or multiple unaligned faces

-4. Create an anonymized version of an image if it contains one or more unaligned faces.
+Create an anonymized version of an image if it contains one or more unaligned faces.

 ```python
 import face_alignment